This weekend, we celebrate the lasting impact of Dr. Martin Luther King, Jr.

 “At this point, I often wonder whether or not education is fulfilling its purpose.
 A great majority of the so-called educated people do not think logically and scientifically.
 Even the press, the classroom, the platform, and the pulpit in many instances do not give us objective and unbiased truths.
 To save man from the morass of propaganda, in my opinion, is one of the chief aims of education.
 Education must enable one to sift and weigh evidence, to discern the true from the false, the real from the unreal, and the facts from the fiction.”

-As we remember Dr. King this week, school leaders should reflect on more than Dr. King’s civil rights record.
+As we remember Dr. King this weekend and next week, school leaders should reflect on more than Dr. King’s civil rights record.
 They should also examine whether their schools are living up to Dr. King’s dream for American education.

 We know there is still much work to be done to provide an equitable education for all.
 As school leaders throughout the country—especially in large urban districts—work to eliminate the achievement gap in their classrooms, Dr. King’s words remind us of the challenges ahead.